HTTP-RPC/Kilo/README.md

 }
 ```

 The `ResultSetAdapter` class provides access to the contents of a JDBC result set via the `Iterable` interface.
 Individual rows are represented by `Map` instances produced by the adapter's iterator.
-This approach is well-suited to serializing large amounts of data, as it does not require any intermediate buffering and has very low latency.
+This approach is well-suited to serializing large amounts of data, as it does not require any intermediate buffering and has low latency.
 However, for smaller data sets, the following more concise alternative can be used:

 ```java
 var results = queryBuilder.execute(getConnection(), mapOf(